NdAbdulsalaam/NdAbdulsalaam/README.md

 <!-- TODO: Add last video link -->

-- 🔭 I’m currently working on google capstone Chicago Divvy cyclist analysis
+- 🔭 I’m currently working on building a blog app with python
-- 🌱 I’m currently learning Business Forecasting with Excel
+- 🌱 I’m currently learning flask
 - 👯 I’m looking to collaborate on predictive analysis
 - 🤔 I’m looking for help with writing sophisticated codes for analytical automation
-- 💬 Ask me about how to grow your business
+- 💬 Ask me about how to find trend and grow your business

 ### Languages